sybrew/the-seo-framework/readme.txt

 		* Facebook and Twitter Social Meta Settings input now show initial placeholders when emptied.
 		* Sped up admin JavaScript initialization by combining jQuery overhead calls.
 		* "Floating title placeholders" now move smoother on resize.
-		* The counter type update buttons on taxonomial edit screens no longer stretch to the adjacent input length.
+		* The counter type update buttons on taxonomical edit screens no longer stretch to the adjacent input length.
 		* Informational links (e.g. to Google's webmaster pages) are no longer tracked.
+		* Tooltips have been reworked and expanded:
-		* `[?]` help tooltips now pop up instantly through our improved tooltips.
+			* `[?]` help tooltips now pop up instantly through these.
+			* Tapping tooltips in Edge no longer makes them go away instantly.
+			* Tooltips no longer look super-slim on smaller screens, and now have a minimum-width assigned.
+			* Tooltips no longer overflow the screen, instead they'll find boundaries.
+			* We are aware that these tooltips invoke various Chrome browser "violations".
+				* These violations are a warning sign preventing bad practices hindering user experience, which are alleviated.
+				* In practice, WordPress Core needs to update to a future jQuery version to stop these warnings from showing up.
 		* Polished many admin sentences, to try conveying what options do with increased understanding.
 		* Refactored "floating title placeholder"'s code, this means it no longer "glues" every part together based on assumption to perform calculations and placements.
 			/